tasuss/alligator-earth/README.md

 After the election of the first androgynous President, the Prediatrain movement caught fire in America.

-The demand for American Alligator meat skyrocketed Warhols where burned to ash while Polled Hereford Heifors fetched over a million kardanos a head in auction Googizon won the bid to construct for the military the most forward thinking alligator farm in existence It currently floats near the Okeenokee Snow Swamp.
+The demand for American Alligator meat skyrocketed.
+Warhols where burned to ash while Polled Hereford Heifors fetched over a million kardanos a head in auction.
+Googizon won the bid to construct for the military the most forward thinking alligator farm in existence It currently floats near the Okeenokee Snow Swamp.